viraj-dhara/chat-web-app/README.md

-# chat-web-app
+# polls-app
-Simple Website which allows you to chat in real time with other users
+Simple Website which allows you to vote on questions added by admin